Application Questions

 Is it possible to speak with a graduate of the program?

-Yes, please contact us and we can put you in email contact with one of our residency alumni.
+Yes, it is!
+Please contact us and we can put you in email contact with one of our residency alumni.

 Annual tuition is $3,000 (for Fall 2025 residents) and is due by the first day of residency.
 Tuition scholarships are available for the Orthopedic PT Residency; additional details will be provided to Orthopedic applicants.